The Shingles National Immunisation Programme

 - You can also use EHRs and search parameters to filter out patients with contraindications to the vaccination, those who are allergic to the vaccine’s components, or patients over the eligibility age range

 Patient appointments can be a great opportunity to discuss vaccinations and make new appointments – but don’t rely on opportunistic vaccinations.
 They are a great way to increase uptake, but they should support, not replace, an effective call/recall service.
-SHINGRIX can be given concomitantly with the following vaccines:
+SHINGRIX can be given concomitantly (at different injection sites) with:

 - 23-valent pneumococcal polysaccharide vaccine (PPV23)